AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code get_notes /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

-There's a limit on the maximum number of notes this function can return at a time.
+Our kernel circuits are constrained to a maximum number of notes this function can return at a time.
 Check [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/constants_gen.nr) and look for `MAX_READ_REQUESTS_PER_CALL` for the up-to-date number.

-Because of this limit, we should always consider using the second argument `NoteGetterOptions` to target the notes we need, and to reduce the time required to recursively call this function.
+Because of this limit, we should always consider using the second argument `NoteGetterOptions` to limit the number of notes we need to read and constrain in our programs.
+This is quite important as every extra call increases the time used to prove the program and we don't want to spend more time than necessary.

-An example of this is is using the [filter_notes_min_sum](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/value-note/src/filter.nr) to get "enough" notes to cover a given value.
+An example of such options is using the [filter_notes_min_sum](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/value-note/src/filter.nr) to get "enough" notes to cover a given value.
+Essentially, this function will return just enough notes to cover the amount specified such that we don't need to read all our notes.
+For users with a lot of notes, this becomes increasingly important.

 #include_code get_notes /yarn-project/aztec-nr/easy-private-state/src/easy_private_state.nr rust